What Cat Breeds Are Best for Apartment Living?

 Top tips for keeping a cat in an apartment

 - As well as some cat breeds being better suited to living in an apartment than others (something we explore below), some kitty personalities lend themselves more to living in a flat.
 Try and find a cat whose personality makes them a perfect apartment dweller.
-Adaptable, quiet, relaxed and calm cats will fair better in flats.
+Adaptable, quiet, relaxed and calm cats will fare better in flats.

-- Many cat adoption centres and charities prefer households with outside space — but rules, regulations and policy changes from centre to centre and country to county.
+- Many cat adoption centres and charities prefer households with outside space — but rules, regulations and policy changes from centre to centre and country to country.
 There are still opportunities for apartment dwellers to adopt a cat.
 Get in touch with your local centre to see what their policies are and discuss your living situation.
 Even centres with stricter policies will adopt older and more timid cats, and cats with health conditions including Feline Immunodeficiency Virus (FIV) into apartment homes.

 - Cats who live in apartments need a lot of entertainment and stimulation, including regular playtime.
 Make sure to get a range of toys for your cat to enjoy and spend time playing with them every day to wear them out and keep them active and happy.